syssyphus/bach.sh/README.md

 `./bwv846-prelude.sh | mpv -`

-If noting works, you can just save output to a wav file and play it with any player:
+If nothing works, you can just save output to a wav file and play it with any player:

 `./bach.sh > prelude.wav`